I often say that sugar does nothing for me but, make me want more sugar.

 However, that feeling is temporary and quickly followed by a sharp drop in blood sugar as it rapidly gets burned up or moved to storage with the help of insulin.

-This is what we refer to as a sugar crash and it is an uncomfortable state to be.
+This is what we refer to as a sugar crash, and it is an uncomfortable state to be in.

 We soon find ourselves in a loop where in order to feel “right,” we need to keep eating sugar or sugary treats.